 New Jersey Aggravated Criminal Sexual Contact Defense Lawyers

-Our Criminal Trial Attorneys Are Ready To Fight Your New Jersey Aggravated Criminal Sexual Contact Case
+Our Aggressive Criminal Trial Attorneys Will Stand By You in New Jersey If You’re Facing Charges For Aggravated Criminal Sexual Contact

-The contact or touching has to involve the “intimate parts” of the victim.
-This means that you had to have touched the reproductive organs, genital area, anal area, inner thigh, buttock or breast of the victim.
+The act must involve touching the victim’s intimate parts, which means that one must have touched the reproductive organs, genital area, anal area, inner thigh, buttock or breast of the victim.

 When Does Sexual Contact Become Aggravated Under New Jersey Law?

 N.J.S.A.
 2C:14-2 (a)(2) Äì (7) mentions five circumstances that elevate any sex offense to third-degree aggravated sexual assault offense:

 Ä¢ If the victim is aged between thirteen and sixteen years old, and the accused is the victim’s relative or supervisor;

 Ä¢ If a sex offense happens during acts of robbery, kidnapping, homicide, burglary, aggravated assault on someone else, arson, or criminal escape;

 Ä¢ If the actor uses their weapon or something mobile that appears to be one in threatening the victim;